 - For the price, you can buy better standalone sewing, quilting or embroidery machine

 Being a fairly expensive machine, the Janome sewing machine Skyline S9 is worth every penny if you are looking for a machine that can do sewing, embroidery, and quilting.
-However, if you are looking for only one specific function, you are better off with a standalone machine considering its price.
+However, if you are looking for only one specific function, you are better off with a standalone machine.

 If you are only looking for the sewing and quilting functionality, we felt that the Skyline S3 is a better overall pick for its affordability.